 "Way ahead of you, hm."

 Meanwhile, Sakura and Chiyo hadn't yet moved from their spot.

 "Um. . .
 Old Lady Chiyo?"

 "Huh?
 What?"
-Chiyo snapped from her memories and looked around.
+Chiyo finally snapped back to real life and looked around.
 "Where did my grandson go?"

 "He left a while ago. . ."
-Sakura said awkwardly, fiddling with the handle of a kunai she held in her hand.
+Sakura said, fiddling with the handle of a kunai she held in her hand.